This post was updated on February 17th, 2023

-By Kym Campbell, BSc. | Updated February 17th, 2023
+By Kym Campbell, BSc. | Updated June 24th, 2024

 Medically Reviewed by Dr. Sarah Lee, M.D & Dr. Jessica A McCoy, Ph.D

-Polycystic ovary syndrome or PCOS is one of the most common causes of female infertility.
+Polycystic ovary syndrome, or PCOS, is one of the most common causes of female infertility.

 PCOS impairs ovulation [1, 2], reduces egg quality [3, 4], and makes the womb less receptive during implantation [5, 6].
 Women with PCOS also tend to experience higher rates of miscarriage as a result of this syndrome [7].